raphaelmansuy/tutorials/07_agent/10_chapter.md

     """

     # Define authentication configuration
-    from google.adk.auth import AuthConfig  # This would be the actual ADK auth import
+    from google.adk.tools.authentication import AuthConfig  # This would be the actual ADK auth import

     API_AUTH_CONFIG = AuthConfig(
         auth_type="oauth2",